 Types of dementia

-- Alzheimer’s disease is the most common type of dementia, making up for about 50 to 70 per cent of all the cases.
-It often results from the loss in connection of brain cells due to abnormal protein deposits.
+• Alzheimer’s disease is the most common type of dementia, making up for about 50 to 70 percent of all the cases.
+It often results from the loss in connection with brain cells due to abnormal protein deposits.
 These deposits, in turn, lead to the shrinkage of brain cells and eventually lead to their death.

 Dementia and Alzheimer’s – the difference